 - Examining experiences of cycling in Mexico City – see here for bilingual report & video.

-- Project Pedestrian: Laura Laker’s new journalistic project on pedestrian deaths on footways (pavements) and verges.
+- Project Pedestrian: Laura Laker’s project on pedestrian deaths on footways (pavements) and verges.

 - The Bike Radar Project: a collaboration with colleagues in Computer Science to collect data on passes/interactions with other vehicles.

 - A Virtual Reality project in collaboration with colleagues in our XR Labs to create a prototype cycling simulator

 - Cycling injury risk in relation to the route environment, a case-crossover study funded by the Road Safety Trust

 - Near misses, including in relation to route environment factors

 - Evaluation of smaller and larger streetscape interventions, especially their impact on active travel

 - Driving cessation

 - Cycling with children